dfinity/portal/docs/developer-docs/integrations/multi-chain/cketh-faq.md

 [^4^]: [Source](https://medium.com/dfinity/the-internet-computers-transaction-speed-and-finality-outpace-other-l1-blockchains-8e7d25e4b2ef#c365)
 [^5^]: [Source](https://medium.com/dfinity/the-internet-computers-transaction-speed-and-finality-outpace-other-l1-blockchains-8e7d25e4b2ef#8a57)

-## Who controls the development and governance of CKETH?
+## Who controls the development and governance of ckETH?

 The development and governance of ckETH, the digital twin of ETH on the Internet Computer (ICP), is managed by the ICP ecosystem.
 The ICP ckETH canister smart contract is responsible for minting ckETH and managing the conversion of ckETH back to ETH.